-Ways to Spread Awareness
+Ways to Spread Awareness for Cause

 Awareness is a new road that I am traveling.
-I have had migraines my entire life yet until about a year ago I did not take much ownership in it.
+I have had migraines my entire life yet until about a year ago I did not take much ownership of them.
 I just allowed it to run me.
-Since I have started joining support groups, hearing stories of other, reading, changing my diet, and learning about this beast that resides inside me I have had an improvement.
+Since I have started joining support groups, hearing stories of others, reading, changing my diet, and learning about this beast that resides inside me I have had an improvement.
 I have gone through lots of peaks and valleys.
 I have found medications that I feel have helped then my body seems to get some sort of resistance to it and I fall back to where I was again.
 The weather changes, I get my period, I’m stressed, I don’t get enough sleep and the list goes on and on until I’m back in that valley again.
 But there is something about awareness that has given me some confidence.

-1. I wish I could be a part of a program that educates our youth and those influencing them about migraines.
+I wish I could be a part of a program that educates our youth and those influencing them about migraines.
 Eliminating the stigma that surrounds it.
 Not only am I a sufferer from a young age but I am also a former special education teacher.
 I understand that children need to understand what is going on with their bodies, along with their families, the nurses, teachers, and their peers.

 I hope that one day I can look back on this blog and say “Wow, look how far we’ve come!”